bxparks/AceSegment/examples/AutoBenchmark/README.md

 ## Results

-The following tables show the number of microseconds taken by `SegmentDisplay::renderFieldNow()` which renders the 8 segments of a single LED digit.
+The following tables show the number of microseconds taken by `ScanningDisplay::renderFieldNow()` which renders the 8 segments of a single LED digit.
 If the LED module has 4 digits, then `renderFieldNow()` must be called 4 times to render the light pattern of the entire LED module.
 The entire rendering is then called a frame.